Make AI work for people and progress

 Clear, predictable rules will help Europe become an innovation hub.

 Rapid advances in AI and algorithmic tools are powering a broad range of applications and digital services across Europe – boosting productivity, transforming entire industries, and making the lives of European consumers easier.
-But uncertainty around implementation timelines, inconsistent definitions, and overlapping risk-assessment obligations across the AI Act, GDPR, and sectoral rules create unnecessary complexity for responsible AI innovators.

 At the same time, Europe’s generative AI (GenAI) ecosystem is thriving: competition is dynamic and innovation is accelerating.
 With proportionate, evidence-based oversight, EU policymakers can help ensure this momentum continues, fostering investment and broad adoption of AI technologies that benefit European users and businesses alike.

-The way forward for Europe:
+The way forward for bold and ambitious simplification

-I. Ensuring practical and predictable AI Act implementation.
+I. Ensure predictable AI Act implementation

 Ensure supervisory authorities apply consistent, risk-based enforcement across AI, cybersecurity, and data-protection frameworks so that compliance efforts focus on high-risk use cases rather than low-risk ones.